t-gebauer/vscode-code-strider/README.md

 ## Updating parsers

-With [nix](https://nixos.org/), the expression `build-wasm.nix` can be used to fetch and build all the latest parsers from their git repositories.
+With help of the package manager [Nix](https://nixos.org/), the expression `build-wasm.nix` can be used to fetch and build all the latest parsers from their git repositories.

 ```sh
 nix-build build-wasm.nix